 The Lounge – Located outside Steakhouse 55.
 In addition to the full bar, salads and sandwiches are available for lunch and a selection of appetizers in the evening.

 Steakhouse 55 – (Formerly known as Granville’s.)
 Serving breakfast and dinner.
+Afternoon Tea is available on weekends.
 At breakfast, enjoy a large selection of breakfast specialties like Eggs Benedict and Huevos Rancheros in addition to traditional favorites.
 The dinner menu features a wide variety of certified Angus steak cuts as well as seafood choices and an extensive wine list.
 A three-course prix fixe menu is also available.
 Priority Seating arrangements should be made in advance.

 Tangaroa Terrace is a casual island-themed counter service restaurant which serves breakfast, lunch, and dinner.
 In addition to made-to-order items, there is a “grab-and-go” selection of sandwiches, salads, snacks, pastries, and desserts.